romainrbr/flipchair/GITHUB_CHANGELOG.md

 * [Lawnchair/Smartspace] Allow disabling the smartspace feature
 * [Lawnchair] Settings now correctly animate expand/shrink items
 * [Lawnchair] Correctly display warning in experimental features (race conditions)
+* [Project] Support for Android Studio 2025.2.3 Canary 5 (Bump to AGP 9.0.0-beta05)
+* [Lawnchair] Offer a toggle to disable/enable suggestions instead of linking it to ASI if the device is not Google Pixel

 ### 🥞 Development 3 Release 2